Although it's not possible to negotiate with a car insurance company, you can take some easy steps to lower your rates.

 Ready to compare quotes?
 Enter your ZIP code below!

 Looking for more information on how to lower your auto insurance rates?
 Check out our frequently asked questions section.

 Each state has different car insurance regulations to determine how rates are set.
 Your individual driving profile also contributes to how much you pay.
 Your driving record, address, type of vehicle, and — in some states — age, gender, and credit history are used to determine your rates.

 Because auto insurance rates are dependant on the individual profile of every driver, you will need to provide certain personal details in order to get an accurate rate.
 This includes your age, address, type of vehicle, driving history, and, in some states, even your credit history.
 It’s important to remember that a quote is just an estimate of what you will pay.
 Underwriters ultimately set your rates based on the information you provide as well as your official driving record.
 In general, the more information you provide, the more accurate your quote will be.

 You can get free car insurance quotes in a number of ways.
 One way of doing so is to reach out to insurance companies individually.
 After providing certain personal details, companies can give you an insurance quote quite quickly.
 A more efficient method is to compare many auto insurance quotes at the same time.
-The Zebra allows you to get instant quotes from multiple carriers instantly.
+The Zebra allows you to compare side-by-side rates from multiple carriers instantly.